 If you want to play craps with low minimum stakes then you’re going to have to head a wee bit out of town.
 The reality is that the minimum bet gets higher and the maximum gets lower the closer to the strip you get, so Joker’s Wild in Boulder is somewhere worth the taxi journey if you don’t want to pay too much.
 Head there and you can play for a minimum of $1 with 10x odds, whilst Sam’s Town nearby promises a $3 minimum and 20x odds.

 Las Vegas a brilliant city to spend time in, but if you don’t keep an eye on your budget then you can soon find yourself in a situation where you’re spending significantly more money than you planned to.
 One of the best ways to counter-act that is to set yourself a budget and leave the rest of your money and your cards in your room, so when the money is gone then it’s gone and you can’t get any more out.

-Obviously the plan is for you to win some money, but that can never be guaranteed.
+Obviously the plan is for you to win some money, but that can never be made certain.
 As a result, heading to venues with decent minimum bets is another way that you can make your budget last longer.
 The casinos in Vegas are awesome to spend some time wandering round even without placing a bet, so check them out and try to spy how much the minimums are different times of day, playing the ones that suit your budget.